Dearest Sister Family,

 If you could change anything about your journey to full profession, what would that be and why?

-As the MoN of the Dallas/Fort Worth house, what are your expectations or goals of the house for 2013?
+As the MoN of The Atlanta Sisters of Perpetual Indulgence, what are your expectations or goals of the house for 2014?

 What is the best part of being the Mistress of Novices for your house, and what would you say is your least favorite part.